argilla-io/argilla/argilla/docs/how_to_guides/annotate.md

 ### Custom record view

-The bulk view also allow you to customize the record view, which can be particularly useful when your records are long.
+The bulk view also allows you to customize the record view, which can be particularly useful when your records are long.

 === "Collapse records"

     You can collapse the records to focus on the fields you are annotating.
-To do so, you can click on the `Record size` button at the botton right of the preferences view.
+To do so, you can click on the `Record size` button at the bottom right of the preferences view.
 A dropdown will appear with the options `Expand records` and `Collapse records`.

 === "Manage the number of records by page"

     You can manage the number of records displayed by page.
-To do so, you can click on the `Page size` button at the botton right of the preferences view.
+To do so, you can click on the `Page size` button at the bottom right of the preferences view.
 A dropdown will appear with the options `10`, `25`, `50` and `100`.

 ## Understand patterns in your data